Walrus: Conservation

 The effects of global climate change are another element of concern.
 The extent and thickness of the pack ice has reached unusually low levels in several recent years.
 The walrus relies on this ice while giving birth and aggregating in the reproductive period.
 Thinner pack ice over the Bering Sea has reduced the amount of resting habitat near optimal feeding grounds.
 This more widely separates lactating females from their calves, increasing nutritional stress for the young and lower reproductive rates.
 Reduced coastal sea ice has also been implicated in the increase of stampeding deaths crowding the shorelines of the Chukchi Sea between eastern Russia and western Alaska.
 Analysis of trends in ice cover published in 2012 indicate that Pacific walrus populations are likely to continue to decline for the foreseeable future, and shift further north, but that careful conservation management might be able to limit these effects.

 Currently, two of the three walrus subspecies are listed as "least-concern" by the IUCN, while the third is "data deficient".
 The Pacific walrus is not listed as "depleted" according to the Marine Mammal Protection Act nor as "threatened" or "endangered" under the Endangered Species Act.
 The Russian Atlantic and Laptev Sea populations are classified as Category 2 (decreasing) and Category 3 (rare) in the Russian Red Book.
 Global trade in walrus ivory is restricted according to a CITES Appendix 3 listing.
 In October 2017, the Center for Biological Diversity announced they would sue the U.S. Fish and Wildlife Service to force it to classify the Pacific Walrus as a threatened or endangered species.

-In 1952, walruses in Svalbard were nearly gone due to ivory hunting over a 300 years period, but the Norwegian government banned their commercial hunting and the walruses began to rebound in 2006, making their population increase to 2,629.
+In 1952, walruses in Svalbard were nearly gone due to ivory hunting over a 300 years period, but the Norwegian government banned their commercial hunting and the walruses began to repopulate.
+By 2018, the population had increased to an estimated 5,503 walruses in the Svalbard area.